 In addition to the above, older children should also be able to do the following:

-- Explain that the “good news” associated with the term “Evangelion” refers to the happy news of our salvation by our Lord Jesus Christ.
+- Explain that the “good news” associated with the term “Evangelion” refers to the happy news of our salvation by the One True God.

 - Mention the four Evangelists by name, as the authors of the four Gospels.